 Indian Ocean Epistemologies

-This project proposes a collaboration to oversee the publication of a translation into English of Davidson Don Tengu Jabavu’s isiXhosa travelogue to India; and a special issue of the journal Eastern African Literary and Cultural Studies on Indian Ocean epistemologies.
-The travelogue and the scholarly articles will become a resource for a new critical theory course on Indian Ocean epistemologies to be developed by Evan Mwangi (Northwestern) and Tina Steiner (Stellenbosch).
-The project also includes a Mellon Fellowship-supported graduate student exchange, in which a South Africa-based graduate fellow will be awarded a half-year visiting residency at Northwestern to perform research toward the project's course development.
+This project has supported a cross-institutional collaboration between Professor Evan Mwangi of Northwestern University and Professor Tina Steiner of Stellenbosch University, to oversee the publication of a translation into English of Davidson Don Tengu Jabavu’s isiXhosa travelogue to India; and to co-edit a special issue of the journal Eastern African Literary and Cultural Studies on Indian Ocean epistemologies.
+The travelogue and the scholarly articles are academic resources for a new critical theory course on Indian Ocean epistemologies developed by Evan Mwangi and Tina Steiner.
+The project has benefitted from the participation of Mellon Fellowship-supported graduate student exchange, in which a South Africa-based graduate fellow was awarded a half-year visiting residency at Northwestern in order to conduct research supporting the project and its course development.

 Tina Steiner is Associate Professor of English at Stellenbosch University in Stellenbosch, South Africa, where she teaches on African fiction, translation studies, postcolonial studies, migration studies, and Eastern Africa and the Indian Ocean.
 She is the author of Translated People, Translated Text: Language and Migration in Contemporary African Literature (2009), as well as articles and chapters on Leila Aboulela, Tsitsi Dangarembga, Abdulrazak Gurnah, Jamal Mahjoub, Sophia Mustafa, Ishtiyaq Shukri, and M.G.
 Vassanji.
 Her research and teaching focus on African and Asian literature, migration, and translation.